LIP-Computing/tutorials/docs/udocker/udocker-01.md

 ---

-## Containers for batch processing
+## Containers for batch processing - I

 * Challenges of batch systems?
   * Integrate it with the batch system (how to start/stop etc) ?
   * Respect batch system policies (such as quotas/limits) ?
   * Respect batch system actions (job delete/kill) ?
   * Collect accounting ?

+---

+## Containers for batch processing - II

 * Can we execute in a more basic way?
   * Can we download container images?